 Let’s get this out into the open: I bite my nails.
 Or at least I did.
 (Kinda gross, right?)

-For me, it’s helped me make better decisions, listen more, and above all, be present.
-Amidst the chaos of our busy, multi-screen, let-me-bookmark-that-because-I-don’t-have-five-minutes-wait-what-was-I-doing? lives, mindfulness helps me return to a more centered self.
+For me, mindfulness has helped me make better decisions, listen more, and above all, be present.
+Amidst the chaos of our busy, multi-screen, too-many-browser-bookmarked lives, it helps me return to a more centered self.

-And more and more people are getting in on it -- Oprah, Jerry Seinfeld, Katy Perry, Anderson Cooper, and even some companies, too.
-So what can you do to get in on the goodness?
+More and more, people are embracing both big and small mindfulness tactics.
+So, what can you do to get in on the goodness?
 I'll tell you.
 Here's how I met mindfulness.

 I sat down with him for three, 30-minute sessions where he talked me into a deep relaxation and then, as I reached a deep meditative state, he provided guidance and suggestions for me to figuratively cut the cord of my past nail-biting behavior.
 From there, I kept his guided meditation recording on repeat.